-This is one of the new Small Vessel Chief Engineer CoCs, which is a similar level to the old Y3/Y2 CoCs.
-You can obtain this CoC either by converting your current Y4 or Y3 CoC, or by following the route from your Small Vessel 2nd Engineer CoC.
+This Small Vessel Chief Engineer CoC is a similar level to the old Y3/Y2 CoCs.
+You can obtain this CoC by:

-Information on the conversion routes from Yacht to Small Vessel CoCs can be found here.
+- converting your current Y4, Y3 or other non SV CoC (information on the conversion routes from Yacht and other types of CoC to Small Vessel CoCs can be found here);

-In order to gain an SV Chief Engineer <500/<3000 CoC whilst holding the SV 2nd Engineer CoC, you will need to do some classroom training, some sea service, and finally an oral exam.
+If you already hold the SV EOOW <3000gt/9000kW CoC, in order to gain an SV Chief Engineer <500/<3000 CoC, you will need to do some classroom training, some sea service, and finally an oral exam.

 The courses that you must undertake for this are:

 NOTE: Updating Training for CoC applications– anyone serving on board ship, who holds any of the following certificates must, as of 1st January 2017, have documentary evidence of either completing the training course or updating training within the last 5 years:

 - Proficiency in Survival Craft & Rescue Boats (CPSC & RB)

 While holding an SV EOOW <3000gt/<9000kW (Unlimited) CoC, you must complete a minimum of 6 months actual sea service on vessels of at least 350kW .

 The MCA understand that seafarers serving on Yachts would face difficulties in completing the amount of sea service required, and have made provision for this, reducing the service requirements as follows: